Which city is cheaper, San Diego or Napa Valley?

 In July, Napa Valley usually receives more rain than San Diego.
 Napa Valley gets 0.1 inches (2 mm) of rain, while San Diego receives 0 inches (1 mm) of rain each month for the summer.

 Both San Diego and Napa Valley during the autumn are popular places to visit.
+Many travelers come to Napa Valley for the hiking trails, the shopping scene, and the natural beauty of the area.
 Furthermore, many visitors come to San Diego in the autumn for the hiking trails, the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.

 Napa Valley is cooler than San Diego in the autumn.
-The temperature in Napa Valley is usually 62°F (17°C) in October, and San Diego stays around 68°F (20°C).
+The daily temperature in Napa Valley averages around 62°F (17°C) in October, and San Diego fluctuates around 68°F (20°C).

 In San Diego, it's very sunny this time of the year.
 It's quite sunny in Napa Valley.
 In the autumn, Napa Valley often gets more sunshine than San Diego.
 Napa Valley gets 300 hours of sunny skies this time of year, while San Diego receives 244 hours of full sun.